guillerminabasso/Excel_Project-Data_Analytics/Project_2-Analysis/README.md

 1. Which data roles are the most in demand?
 2. How many skills are required for each role, and what are their associated salaries?
 3. What are the top 10 skills across data roles?
-4. What are the median salaries in different countries?
+4. What’s the salary for data jobs in different regions?
 5. Which skills are the most in demand, and what salaries are associated with them?

 ### Excel Skills Used